tylerharter/cs301-projects/fall18/p10/stage3.md

 <img src="raw.png" width="200">

-Some questions may be nearly identical to ones we've already asked you, but now you must answer with a plot (instead of a table).
+Some questions may be nearly identical to ones we've already asked you, but now you must answer with a plot instead of with a table.

 ## Q21: what is the average country population by continent?